Secret Server password management software uses SHA-512, the government standard for hashing.

-Hashing algorithms are mathematical functions that convert inputted text values to a hash digest.
+Hashing is a cryptographic function that takes a set of data as input and produces a ‘thumbprint’ of the data, known as a digest.
+This thumbprint cannot be reversed back into its original form, making hashing ideal for storing passwords to ensure they cannot be stolen.
 Even the smallest change of the input text produces radically different hashed values.
 This guarantees that if two users choose the same password, their hash value in the database will not be the same.

 Secret Server also uses random salts and multiple hash iterations to prevent brute-forcing or the use of Rainbow tables.